 3.1.7.
-Potential future users of the project's key outcomes
+Potential future users of the project key outcomes

 Interviews show that one of the potential user groups of the digital competence-based learner services are the counselling staff of the education providers and higher education institutions.
 In addition, the interviews show that there are varying opinions among the project actors and stakeholders on the successful implementation of the counselling view.
-The counselling staff has been one of the defined stakeholder groups, along with their own professional organisation SOPO in Finland.
-On the other hand, the piloting partners especially believe that the counselling needs and philosophy are not visible enough in the developed prototype.
-Thus, there is not a fully shared opinion on this matter among the project actors, which might have had an impact on the effective project implementation.
-It is recommended that the counselling approach be further studied in future to guarantee the adequate use of the competence-based digital learner services among the professional counselling staff in Finland, the Netherlands and other EU countries.
+The counselling staff has been one of the defined stakeholder groups, along with their own professional organization SOPO in Finland.
+On the other hand, especially the piloting partners see that the counselling needs and philosophy are not visible enough in the developed prototype.
+Thus, there is not fully shared opinion on this matter among the project actors, that might have had impact on the effective project implementation.
+It is recommended that counselling approach is further studied in future to guarantee the adequate use of the competence-based digital learner services among the professional counselling staff in Finland, Netherlands as well as other EU countries.